join3r/jvlauncher/SETUP.md

 # Setup Guide

-This guide will help you set up and run the App Launcher on your system.
+This guide will help you set up and run jvlauncher on your system.

 ## Prerequisites